robingould/robingould/README.md

 - Just graduated from University of Connecticut in Compsci + Data Analytics with a math minor and looking for employment as a doing Machine Learning, Artificial Intelligence, or as a Full Stack Software Engineer.
 - I’m interested in modding thinkpads, music production and physics/materials science
-- Currently researching applications of quantum mechanics techniques with collision detection
+- Currently researching applications of physics techniques with collision detection

 ### Get in touch:
   - https://www.linkedin.com/in/robin-h-gould/